LouisMazel/maz-ui/packages/docs/docs/plugins/aos.md

 {{ $frontmatter.description }}

 ::: tip
-This plugin use the browser native [Intersection Observer API](https://developer.mozilla.org/fr/docs/Web/API/Intersection_Observer_API)
+This plugin has composable to use it easier, after installing it you can use [useAos](./../composables/use-aos.md)
 :::

-::: tip
+::: info
-This plugin has composable to use it easier, after installing it you can use [useAos](./../composables/use-aos.md)
+This plugin use the browser native [Intersection Observer API](https://developer.mozilla.org/fr/docs/Web/API/Intersection_Observer_API)
 :::

 ## Basic usage